Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 The base of the game wasn't anything much.
 I used an object-oriented approach to design this game, as well as for ease of future updates and easy debugging.
 If you want to learn more about how I designed this game, I will be releasing more details soon!

+By the way, the name for this game is sort of ironic.
+I made the snake game in a programming lanugage named after a snake.
+Hence the name "Pyception": A Python in Python.

 ## Pyception! · A Tutorial
 With that out of the way, let me show you how to play the game.
 If you're unfamiliar with